EvidentSolutions/example-blogular/README.md

 ## Quick-start

-To get started, first start a process for compiling client resources on a console:
+To get started, start a standalone version of the project:

-    ./gradlew watch

-Then start Tomcat on another console:

-    ./gradlew tomcatRun
+    ./gradlew runStandalone

-Finally open your browser: [http://localhost:8080/](http://localhost:8080/)
+When everything as been compiled and server has started, open your browser: [http://localhost:8080/](http://localhost:8080/)

 ## Optimized workflow